Darstib/blog/docs/notes/DMPT/04-The Stable Matching Problem.md

 ![](attachments/04-The%20Stable%20Matching%20Problem-1.png)

-> **Definition  4.1 (_Optimal candidate for a job_)**
+> [!DEFINITION 4.1]
 >
->  For a given job J, the optimal candidate for J is the highest rank candidate on J’s preference list that J could be paired with in any stable matching.
+> **(_Optimal candidate for a job_)** For a given job J, the optimal candidate for J is the highest rank candidate on J’s preference list that J could be paired with in any stable matching.

-> **Definition 4.2 (_Optimal job for a candidate_)**
+> [!DEFINITION 4.2]
 >
-> For a given candidate C, the optimal job for C is the highestranked job on C’s preference list that C could be paired with in any stable matching.
+> **(_Optimal job for a candidate_)** For a given candidate C, the optimal job for C is the highestranked job on C’s preference list that C could be paired with in any stable matching.

-> **Theorem 4.3**
+> [!THEOREM 4.3]
 >
 > The matching output by the Propose-and-Reject algorithm is job/employer optimal.

-The proof process is omitted here, which you can see [here](https://www.eecs70.org/assets/pdf/notes/n4.pdf)
+The proof process is omitted, which you can see [here](https://www.eecs70.org/assets/pdf/notes/n4.pdf)

 ## Practice